-After graduating from Bart’s and The London Medical School in 2004, Dr Sirisena completed his GP training in 2010, during which he completed diplomas from the Faculty of Family Planning, the Royal College of Paediatricians and the Royal College of Obstetricians and Gynaecologists.
-He then followed his passion for Sports and Exercise Medicine by completing his further specialist training with the London Deanery and became a Consultant in Sports and Exercise Medicine in 2014.
+After graduating from Bart’s and The London Medical School in 2004, Dr Sirisena completed specialist training with the London Deanery to became a Consultant in Sports and Exercise Medicine in 2014.
 He is now a Fellow of the Faculty of Sports and Exercise Medicine for both the UK and Ireland.

 He has worked in a range of sports including professional football (AFC Wimbledon Team Doctor, 2010-2015), premiership rugby (Northampton Saints Team Doctor, 2013-2014), the Irish and English Football Associations (Under 19 Men’s, Under-15 and 19 Women’s and the Partially-Sighted Futsal Team Doctor, 2013-2015), British Gymnastics (British Indoor Championships, 2012), Mixed Martial Arts (Event Doctor, 2012-2013), Wimbledon Tennis (Event Doctor, 2013 and 2014), British Athletics (Indoor and Outdoor Event Doctor, 2012-2013) and the London Olympic and Paralympic Games (Sports Medicine and Field of Play Doctor, 2012).

 Here in Singapore, Dr Sirisena has a close working relationship with the Football Association of Singapore, the Singapore Hockey and the European Golf Tour as their regional expert in golfing injuries.
 From 2015 to 2017 he was a team doctor for Singapore Rugby, taking on the role of Tournament Medical Director for the 2017 HSBC Sevens Tournament.